xinyuwang12/xinyuwang.og/_pages/about.md

 --->

+- The [Resources](https://qizhang94.github.io/resources/) section is updated with my own contributions (January 2, 2023)!
+Happy New Year!

 - I have given an online talk for the invited lecture from the China University of Petroleum (East China) SPE Student Chapter (November 18, 2022)

 - I have been awarded the RGC Postdoctoral Fellowship in the 2022/23 Exercise (April 26, 2022)